armeh429/A-journey-for-learning-advanced-tensorflow/README.md

 > ![layer](https://miro.medium.com/max/1400/1*16IK1GQUEwcmpLQYISmZSA.png)
 >
 > 9. Custom_layer_activation: at the previous notebook we did not talk about activation function. you can add your activation function as the following!
+> 10. Basic custom model helps you to create a model from A to Z